-The WoolOvers Group Structure
+The Wourth Group Structure

-WoolOvers Group Limited is the ultimate holding company of a group of companies, the main trading subsidiaries are WoolOvers Limited, Pure Collection Cashmere Limited and Roama.
+Wourth Group is the ultimate holding company of a group of companies, the main trading subsidiaries are WoolOvers Limited, Pure Collection Cashmere Limited, Scotts 2023 Limited; Hotter Shoes Limited and Chester Berry Limited..

-WoolOvers Limited is an international direct-to-consumer clothing retailer, specialising in all-natural clothing.

-Pure Collection is a direct-to-consumer retailer trading in the UK and the US, specialising in sustainable cashmere and more.

-Roama is a direct-to-consumer retailer trading in the UK, GE & US, specialising in sustainable activewear.
+- WoolOvers Limited is an international direct-to-consumer clothing retailer, specialising in all-natural clothing. - Pure Collection is a direct-to-consumer retailer trading in the UK and the US, specialising in sustainable cashmere and more. - Scotts (2023) Limited houses the Scotts of Stow; Expert Verdict & Bloom brands, which are all UK direct to consumer brands which focus on selling homewear, gardenwear and faux flowers to the older demographic. - Hotter Shoes Limited is a direct to consumer footwear retailer trading in the UK & US, as well as through partners such as Next & John Lewis, which manufactures a large element of the range in the UK.

-For the financial year ended 31st March 2023, the Group has a global annual turnover of approximately £45m.
+For the financial year ended 30th March 2024, the Group has a global annual turnover of approximately £84m.